CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 The command above would upload the file _test_1.txt_ to Allas in the bucket _newbucket1_ as the object _case1.txt_.
 As the option _-n_ is used, the data is stored in an uncompressed format.

-You can give several file or directory names for _a-put_ and use * as a wildcard charcter when naming the data to be uploaded.
+You can give several file or directory names for _a-put_ and use * as a wildcard character when naming the data to be uploaded.
 Note that in these cases each item (file or directory) will be stored as a separate object.
 For example, say that we have a directory called _job123_ that contains files _input1.txt_, _input2.txt_ and _program.py_.
 In addition there are directories _output_dir_1_ and _output_dir_2_ .

 Command:
 ```text